 Conclusion

 Teething is a vital part of a child’s development, marked by tiny teeth emerging with big challenges.
 Understanding the teething process is essential for parents and caregivers to provide the best care and comfort to their little ones.
-With patience, love, and knowledge, you can make this phase smoother for both you and your baby.
+With patience, love, and knowledge, and by exploring home remedies for teething baby at night, you can make this phase smoother for both you and your baby.

 Frequently Asked Questions